jcoester/bfme-resfix/README.md

 ### Retaining Zoom & Fog
 To match the original Zoom level, the following **Camera Angle** and **Height Multiplier** are applied to each map's original heights.
-The same values are used for the original Fog level.
+The same values are used to retain the original Fog level.
 Each Aspect Ratio requires its respective *Maps.big*-file to match the original look.

 | Aspect Ratio | Camera Angle | Height Multiplier | Min.
 Height | Max.
 Height |
 |--------------|--------------|-------------------|-------------|-------------|